Antares-HaixiaoWang/Antares-HaixiaoWang.github.io/_pages/about.md

   - /about.html
 ---

-I am Haixiao(Antares) Wang, currently a second year Master student in Statistics at UCSD.
-I am interested in probability theory.
-I am working with professor Ioana Dumitriu now, topics relevant to random graphs, specifically, stochastic block model.
+I am Haixiao(Antares) Wang, currently a Master student in Applied Mathematics at UCSD.
+I am interested in probability theory, in particular, random matrix theory and random graphs.
+I am working with professor Ioana Dumitriu now, topics relevant to community detection and spectral clustering.

 I obtained my B.S. in Physics and B.A. in Economics from Peking University.
-While I finished several internships in financial industry during my undergraduate, I found that I am more interested in probability theory, so I decided to purse a PhD in Mathematics here.
+While I finished several internships in financial industry during my undergraduate, I found that I am more interested in probability theory, so I decided to purse a PhD in Mathematics in the future.

 Basketball is my favorite sport and I was a fan of Allen Iverson during my teenage.
 Now, Lakers Championship.